VersesTech/vbgs/README.md

 ### Room Experiments

 Running the Habitat benchmark and continual benchmark is similar to the object case.
 This script stores the model after integrating each frame (continual) and at the end (full).
+Rendering of a room can be done using the `scripts/render_volume.ipynb` notebook.
 ```
 python scripts/train_rooms.py
 ```